jpswade/jpswade.github.io/_posts/2008-01-16-freebsd-62-usrports-no-such-file-or-directory.md

 And with any luck, providing your server has an internet connection the process should begin.

-_Note: I hate using the &#8220;vi&#8221; editor and since this system hasn&#8217;t got ports yet, I can&#8217;t install my preferred editor &#8220;nano&#8221;, once I have nano installed via ports, I would edit the ports-supfile with the selected cvsup hostname, meaning I do not have to supply one in the future when I come to update the ports._
+_Note: I hate using the &#8220;vi&#8221; editor and since this system hasn't got ports yet, I can't install my preferred editor &#8220;nano&#8221;, once I have nano installed via ports, I would edit the ports-supfile with the selected cvsup hostname, meaning I do not have to supply one in the future when I come to update the ports._

 Hope this helps somebody!